Unable to load latest pricing data, please try again later.

 - Add your name as it appears on your passport, add your phone number then accept the terms and conditions.

-- Choose your account type, CFD or Spread bets and the currency you’ll be trading in.
+- Choose your account type, CFD or Spread bets (UK only) and the currency you’ll be trading in.

 - Complete ID and address verification, also known as KYC.
 For this, you’ll need to upload a photo or scan of your passport or driving license and a proof of address, typically a utility bill.